drtentaculous/AxisInvertPlus/README.md

 ![Screenshot 2025-04-16 213645](https://github.com/user-attachments/assets/ff7da453-b46f-451d-b4f9-7d76a8d61e7d)

+Please note, it only works on Multifunscript 1.33.3

 # AxisInvertPlusV3 (English)

 **AxisInvertPlusV3** is an advanced plugin for MultiFunPlayer that enables dynamic axis management, including inversion, synchronization, chaos, and random selection based on the selected main axis.